Buxom Aussie ‘Maxim’ Model Emily Sears Spills Out Of Her Sports Bra While Doing Rooftop Yoga

 Getting my mind and body right with @1stphorm optigreens50 and some yoga and stretching????????♀️ .
 I love how simple it is to top up on superfoods and all the nutrients I miss daily even with the best possible diet. #optigreens50 keeps me covered. .
 I have an intense month coming up-so keeping my mind and body strong and full of nutrients is so important to me. .
 Self love is a buzz term right now, especially in Los Angeles where we get all the kombucha fad pseudo mind and body trends… but it’s not all about just doing things that feel good.
 Make sure you’re making the effort to do things that are measurably good for you also. .
 Have an amazing day! . #iam1stphorm #yoga #meditation #duespaid #1stphorm #love #selfcare

-In the caption of the image, one which both inspirational and heavily promotional in equal measure, Emily Sears gave a shout-out to her sponsors as well as to her most ardent admirers.
+In the caption of the image, one which is both inspirational and heavily promotional in equal measure, Emily Sears gave a shout-out to her sponsors, as well as to her most ardent admirers.
 Telling her fans to engage in self care — the practice of mindfulness and of putting one’s own needs on the to-do list — Emily elaborated a bit on her personal philosophy in a lengthy write-up.

 It seems her fans and followers appreciated the effort that she put in, as they awarded the rooftop yoga post with over 67,000 likes in addition to 800-plus comments.

-One Instagram fan wrote, “Your photos makes my heart happy,” followed by a heart-eyed emoji.
+“Your photos makes my heart happy,” one Instagram fan wrote, followed by a heart-eyed emoji.
 A second user quipped that Emily was, “My one and only favourite model,” followed by a large heart emoji.

 Emily Sears has made headline most recently for combating haters in the form of online trolls.
 Per the Daily Mail, she spent some time in December of 2018 dismissing rumors that she had slept with cricket star Shane Warne.

-Engaging in a back and forth over the rumor with a gaggle of trolls seeking to romantically link sears to the cricketer, eventually the model gave in to her exasperation, writing on social media that, “I swear y’all it never ends… If any of you ever wonder why I get so fed up lol (sic) you have no idea how frustrating this can get.”
+Engaging in a back and forth over the rumor with a gaggle of trolls seeking to romantically link Sears to the cricketer, eventually the model gave in to her exasperation.

+“I swear y’all it never ends… If any of you ever wonder why I get so fed up lol (sic) you have no idea how frustrating this can get,” she wrote.

-Hopefully Emily Sears has a much less stressful 2019!
+Hopefully, Emily Sears has a much less stressful 2019.